 Let's Make these Waffle!

 Preheat your waffle maker according to manufacturers instructions.

-In a medium bowl, mix together the flour, sugar, salt, and baking soda.
+In a medium bowl, mix together the all purpose flour, sugar, salt, and baking soda.
 Mix to combine and set that aside.

-In a medium bowl, mix together the milk and sourdough starter.
-Add the vanilla and eggs.
+In a large bowl, mix together the milk, melted butter, and sourdough starter.
+Add the vanilla extract and eggs.
 Mix everything well to combine.

 Spray your waffle iron.
-Add some batter to the waffle iron and close it.
+Add some waffle batter to the hot waffle iron and close it.
 Depending on the size of your waffle maker will depend how much batter you put in.
+I use ½ cup of batter to my waffle maker and it works perfectly.
 You might need to use the first waffle as a test waffle to see if you need more or less batter.

 FAQ about these waffles